BonnyCI/bonnyci.org/developers/contributing/README.md

 If a pull request is a work in progress, please start the title with `[WIP]`.
 It is not necessary to include `[WIP]` in commit messages, but if you do, please remove it before it gets merged.

+## Design Documents
+Changes to BonnyCI should follow a design document.
+To propose a design document, open a pull requests to the lore repository.
+BonnyCI contributors will review and debate the proposed document via pull request comments until the document is accepted.
+When the pull request is merged, development can begin.

+Design documents exist in the [design documentation](designs) directory.